-Dr. Michele Richards' specialty is otolaryngology (ear, nose, and throat).
+Dr. Michele Richards practices otolaryngology (ear, nose, and throat) in Fort Pierce, FL.
+Dr. Richards attended medical school at Washington University in St. Louis School of Medicine.
 Patients rated her highly, giving her an average of 4.5 stars out of 5.
-She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Richards graduated from Washington University in St. Louis School of Medicine.
+She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments